zedlopez/ifm/Examples/Kiwi.md

 ```

-Note that here we don't continue the activity because we want to completely replace the normal behavior of describing what is on supporters.
+Note that here we don't continue the activity because we want to completely replace the normal behaviour of describing what is on supporters.